-Even today, hundreds of Icelanders worship the ancient Norse gods.
+Even today, hundreds of Icelanders worship the ancient Norse gods and goddesses.
 But who exactly were these deities?

 The Norse pantheon is made up of many characters and is dominated by a complex story strung together by murky, often incomplete chapters.
-Indeed, at times we know the names of some gods but are left only to guess at what role they played in Norse mythology.
+Indeed, at times we know the names of some Norse gods and goddesses but are left only to guess at what role they played in Norse mythology.

 For now, you can meet the rest right here — owning modern times with ancient flare.